Cloud-First Application - People Development Magazine

 Businesses must have a compliance framework in place to ensure cloud security.
 Without a robust compliance framework, you can expose sensitive data and violate regulatory requirements.

-Preventing data leakage and theft is important to maintain the trust of your customers and safeguard the resources that give you a competitive edge.
+Preventing data leakage and theft is essential to maintain the trust of your customers and safeguard the resources that give you a competitive edge.

 Equally important is to implement robust data governance and security frameworks.
 This will ensure the safe and legal operation of big data and AI applications.